ceshine/ceshine-hugo/content/post/20210318-adafactor/index.md

 ## Motivation

 The [Adafactor optimizer](https://arxiv.org/abs/1804.04235), in my experience, can provide much better convergence than fine-tuning the [T5 v1.1](https://github.com/google-research/text-to-text-transfer-transformer/blob/master/released_checkpoints.md#t511) and [mT5](https://arxiv.org/abs/2010.11934)[1] pre-trained models.
-However, I encountered problems when trying to use custom learning rate scheduler with the Adafactor implementation from the [huggingface/transformer](https://github.com/huggingface/transformers) library.
-I combed through the paper and the source code to find and fix the cause of the problem, and ended up making a [tiny contribution](https://github.com/huggingface/transformers/pull/9751) to the library.
+However, I encountered problems when using a custom learning rate scheduler with the Adafactor implementation from the [huggingface/transformer](https://github.com/huggingface/transformers) library.
+I combed through the paper and the source code to find and fix the cause of the problem, which turned into a [tiny contribution](https://github.com/huggingface/transformers/pull/9751) to the library.

 To further squeeze value from the time I've invested, I wrote this post to introduce the key ideas of the Adafactor optimizer and analyze the corresponding chunk of code in the huggingface/transformer implementation (which was taken from the [fairseq library](https://github.com/pytorch/fairseq/blob/master/fairseq/optim/adafactor.py)).
-Working examples as Kaggle notebooks are also provided : [T5 v1.1](https://www.kaggle.com/ceshine/preprocess-and-finetune-t5-1-1-full/) and [mT5](https://www.kaggle.com/ceshine/preprocess-and-finetune-mt5).
+Working examples as Kaggle notebooks are also provided: [T5 v1.1](https://www.kaggle.com/ceshine/preprocess-and-finetune-t5-1-1-full/) and [mT5](https://www.kaggle.com/ceshine/preprocess-and-finetune-mt5).

-(Notes: For the original T5 pre-trained models[2], which was pre-trained with a mixture of unsupervised and supervised objectives, Adam or AdamW optimizers are enough to get good results.)
+(Notes: For the original T5 pre-trained models[2], which were pre-trained with a mixture of unsupervised and supervised objectives, Adam or AdamW optimizers are enough to get good results.)

 ## Overview

 The popular Adam[3] optimizer keeps two additional values for each parameter.
 One stores the momentum; one stores the exponentially smoothed squared gradients.
 Therefore, the memory requirement is tripled comparing to the vanilla SGD optimizer.
-Adafactor dramatically reduce this requirement (more than half) while retain comparable performance (tested on the WMT ’14 En→De translation task with the classic transformer seq2seq architecture).
+Adafactor dramatically reduces this requirement (more than half) while retaining comparable performance (tested on the WMT ’14 En→De translation task with the classic transformer seq2seq architecture).

 The authors of Adafactor firstly propose to **replace the full smoothed squared gradients matrix with a low-rank approximation**.
-This reduce the memory requirements for the square gradients from O(nm) to O(n+m).
+This reduces the memory requirements for the square gradients from O(nm) to O(n+m).

 Secondly, Adafactor removes momentum entirely.
-This cause some training instability.
-The authors think that the out-of-date second moment accumulator (the exponential smoothing of the squared gradients) might be the cause.
-By **increasing the decay rate with time** (new value have higher importance) and **clipping the gradient update**, Adafactor can converge normally even without momentum.
+This causes some training instability.
+The authors think that the out-of-date second-moment accumulator (the exponential smoothing of the squared gradients) might be the cause.
+By **increasing the decay rate with time** (new values have higher importance) and **clipping the gradient update**, Adafactor can converge normally even without momentum.

-Finally, Adafactor multiply the learning rate by the scale of the parameters (this is called “relative step size”).
+Finally, Adafactor multiplies the learning rate by the scale of the parameters (this is called “relative step size”).
 The authors showed that training with relative step sizes provides more robustness to differently scaled embedding parameters.

 ## Factored Second Moment Estimation